-Social media engagement is essential in 2017, and it’s not enough to simply post from time to time; quality social media efforts require strategy.
+Social media engagement is essential nowadays, and it’s not enough to simply post from time to time; quality social media efforts require strategy.

 Marketing professionals know that social media success is about two things: great content and regular presence.
 (Shameless plug alert: this is why RW customers love our robust social media content library and our “set it and forget it” social media streams which post to their social media accounts automatically!)